Camp Prep #3: Food

-Move over “four questions,” did you know that CYJ Texas has the largest kosher kitchen in the Southwest?
-Our state-of-the-art facility is supervised by Chef Johnathen and his professional staff and includes three hot buffet lines (“how many?!”
-THREE!) and two separate kosher kitchens.
+Did you know that CYJ Texas has the largest kosher kitchen in the Southwest?
+Our state-of-the-art facility includes three hot buffet lines (“how many?!”
+THREE!), two separate kosher kitchens and is supervised by Chef Johnathen and his professional staff.
 Chef Johnathen’s team works on-site year-round and has experience serving all types of groups with all types of needs.

 Wake up and smell the pancakes!

 The Chadar Ochel, or dining room, is a place we take as seriously as any other part of the summer camp experience.
 Our campers are super active, and we appreciate the importance of keeping them healthy with a variety of both nutritious AND kid-friendly options.
 (Don’t worry, kids, no brussel sprout wraps).
 Rest assured, we are thrilled to provide one of the best culinary offerings of any Jewish camp in America.

 Whoever said breakfast was the most important meal of the day wasn't kidding.
-With that in mind, we're doing our best to make sure that our campers start their day off with a bang!
+Each morning our campers start their day off with a bang!
 Every breakfast will include cereal and eggs plus another entree such as pancakes, french toast, or waffles.
 If you thought "camp food = unhealthy food", think again!
-We always have cereal with milk (1%) and yogurt and granola on our breakfast buffet.
+We always have cereal with milk (1%), fruit, yogurt, and granola on our breakfast buffet.

 As for lunch and dinner, don't think we've overlooked those!
 In addition to salads, there's something for everyone with meals including hot dogs, hamburgers, chicken nuggets, pizza, and even Chinese food.
 We wouldn't be a Jewish camp without kosher Chinese, would we?